 Why did Segway fail?

-So the big question here is, what was the main reason Segway failed?
+The key question is, why Segway failed and what was the main reason?
 Was it the design flaw?
 The bad publicity?
 Was it simply too ahead of its time?

 Or was it all piled up together?